We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 LLC requirements are once again more relaxed.
 Some states don’t require them to file any annual reports.
 For those that do, the reports may be less thorough than a corporation’s.

 LLCs don’t have to follow GAAP in their accounting, although doing so can make it easier to convey financial information to interested parties.
-With the simpler accounting situation that LLCs deal with, a small business accounting software program like Freshbooks can work well.

 Like with corporations, most states require LLCs to put a designator after their name — usually “LLC” or “L.L.C.”.